-AGE LITERACY DEVELOPMENT K 6 5 y/o Help strengthen students' reading skills by encouraging them to read predictable books on their own.
+AGE LITERACY DEVELOPMENT К 5 у/о Help strengthen students' reading skills by encouraging them to read predictable books on their own.
 Books that have just a few words with lots of repetition and many pictures are best.
 Practice identifying letter sounds, especially when writing.
 Encourage students to make up their own stories using drawings and a few words.
 1 st 6 y/o Use writing and drawing to show thoughts and feelings about a story.
-Enjoys reading with a partner.
+They enjoy reading with a partner.
 Help strengthen students' reading skills by encouraging them to read predictable books on their own.
 Books that have just a few words with lots of repetition and many pictures are best.
-2 nd • 7 y/o Encourage independent reading.
+2 nd 7 y/o Encourage independent reading.
 Add greater focus on developing comprehension skills.
 Ask questions like: "What was that story about?"
 "What happened at the beginning, middle, and end?"
 Encourage students to write in paragraphs, in chronological order, and place emphasis on spelling.
-3 rd • 8 y/o • Texts should be more complex and advanced, allowing for more high-level thinking to develop.
+3 rd 8 y/o Texts should be more complex and advanced, allowing for more high-level thinking to develop.
 Independent reading should be geared towards their specific interests to encourage continued growth and ability to sound out trickier words.
-4 th 9 y/o Provide students with passages to practice reading for information / acquisition of knowledge.
-Focus on the student's comprehension ability & encourage students to self-correct quickly.
+4th Provide students with passages to practice reading for information / acquisition of knowledge.
+9 y/o Focus on the student's comprehension ability & encourage students to self-correct quickly.
 Student's written work should be more coherent and easily understood by adults and peers.
-5 th 10 y/o Encourage students to analyze and think critically about ideas presented in a text.
+5th Encourage students to analyze and think critically about ideas presented in a text.
 Help students to form their own opinions based on facts; create their own point of view.
 Provide students with opportunities to read many different types of texts to acquire different forms of information, both fiction and nonfiction.
 Students should write both academically and creatively.